Eye - Pus or Discharge

 - Yellow or green discharge (pus) in one or both eyes

-- Dried pus on the eyelids and eyelashes.
-The eyelashes are especially likely to be matted together following sleep
+- Dried pus on the eyelids and eyelashes (eyelashes are likely to be stuck together after sleep)

 - May involve one or both eyes

-- Conjunctivitis is a medical term that means there is irritation or infection involving the white parts of the outer eye and the area under the eyelids.
+- Conjunctivitis is the medical term for an infection of the white parts of the eye and under the eyelids.
+This is also called pink eye.
+It can cause eye pus or discharge.

-- Bacterial conjunctivitis (typically, thick white-yellow or green discharge) requires prescription antibiotic eye drops.
+- Bacterial Conjunctivitis: Most often has thick, white-yellow or green discharge.
+It is treated with antibiotic eye drops.

 - White portions of the eye(s) may or may not be pink or red